4troDev/4troDev/README.md

 <h2>👨‍🎓 Student. 📚 Learner. 👨‍💻 Coder.</h2>

-<h4 style="text-align: center;">High school student passionate about tech since a young age, <b>learning how to code</b>, and looking to build the next big thing. <a href="https://coffeedev.me/Subscribe">SignUp for my newsletter</a> to learn more! 👀</h4>
+<h4 style="text-align: center;">High school student passionate about tech since a young age, <b>learning how to code</b>, and looking to build the next big thing. <a href="https://coffeedev.me/Subscribe">Sign Up </a> for The Coffee Dev newsletter  to learn more! 👀</h4>

 <img align="right" alt="coding" width="300" src="assets/Courage-Computer-scared.gif">